puli/docs.puli.io/index.rst

    components
    extensions

-Puli_ manages the files, directories and other resources of your project in a filesystem-like repository.
+Puli_ (pronounced "poo-lee") manages the files, directories and other resources of your project in a filesystem-like repository.
 With the Puli CLI, you map *Puli paths* to paths in your project:

 .. code-block:: text